-My aunt was getting married, and was lamenting about the cost of wedding cakes.
-A sister-in-law offered to make a wedding cake for her, and although she wasn’t a professional, my aunt let her because a) she needed a cake and b) she wanted to create good will with the new sister-in-law.
+My aunt was getting married, and a sister-in-law offered to make a wedding cake for her.
+Although the sister-in-law wasn’t a professional, my aunt let her because a) she needed a cake and b) she wanted to create good will with the sister-in-law.

 Accepting the ramifications of giving things for free makes things sticky within families, but this happens in business too.
 Someone offers to do something (create a flier, make a website, write some copy) for free for you.
 You are in a pinch so you accept their kind offer.
 But if they do it badly, or want some changes, now you are in a pickle.

-I’ve run into several situations where my client had had a website built by a family member or a friend, and that person was hosting the website on their personal server, and was hesitant to give up control of it.
+I’ve run into several situations where my client had had a website built by a family member or a friend, and that person was hosting their website on their personal server.
+While it seemed like they were doing a favor for them at the time (and helping them save money on web hosting), often later on that person was hesitant to give up control of it.

 Here are some ways you can work with friends/acquaintances for free and still stay friends: